NextronSystems/thor-manual/core/maintenance.rst

 ===========

 This chapter focuses on the maintenance aspect of THOR.
-We will explain updating THOR or its signatures, using different signature versions, or including signatures from the `YARA Forge <https://yarahq.github.io/>`_ project.
+We will explain how to update THOR and its signatures, using different signature versions, or including signatures from the `YARA Forge <https://yarahq.github.io/>`_ project.

 Upgrade THOR